dk2127/nd25drpp/README.md

 ### Instructions:

-### Please create directory with files in them, as it appears in this repo.
+### Please create directories with files in them, as they appear in this repo.

 1. Run the following commands in the project's root directory to set up your database and model.